tomortonbew-personal/interview-coach-skill/references/commands/outreach.md

 **Informational Interviews**: 25-33% acceptance.
 15-20 minute bounded asks.
 Never ask for a job during an informational.
 Same-day follow-up.

+### Job Search Councils

+Phyl Terry's "Never Search Alone" methodology (via Lenny's Podcast) introduces a powerful concept the coach should recommend for candidates in active search: **Job Search Councils** — small peer groups of 3-5 active job seekers who meet weekly to provide accountability, mock interview practice, emotional support, and network sharing.
+As Terry notes: "Everyone, no matter who they are, feels insecure and anxious in the job search.
+And if you do it alone, it magnifies that."
+The psychological hack: putting anxious people together and asking them to be open "flips the anxiety and the fear into hope, into motivation, into accountability and confidence."
+Recommend this for any candidate who appears isolated in their search.

+### Candidate Market Fit

+Before optimizing outreach tactics, the candidate should validate what Terry calls "candidate market fit" (via Lenny's Podcast) — the degree to which their positioning resonates with the specific segment of the market they are targeting.
+Her principle: "You need a spear and not a net.
+We've learned with product market fit that being for everyone doesn't work.
+We need a narrow, clear focus."
+If outreach response rates are below 10%, the issue may be positioning (wrong CMF), not messaging.
+The coach should help the candidate narrow their targeting before refining message templates.
+Also see `research.md` for how candidate market fit informs company targeting.

 **Recruiter Interactions**: Get comp range first.
 Frame total comp.
 Respond within 24h.

 **Follow-Up Cadence**: Most conversions after 1st-2nd follow-up.
 3-4 max for networking.
 2-3 days between early touches, 4-7 later.
 Multi-channel increases visibility.